A PDE-based Explanation of Extreme Numerical Sensitivities and Edge of Stability in Training Neural Networks: Restrained Instabilities as an Explanation for the Edge of Stability

 \section{Restrained Instabilities as an Explanation for the Edge of Stability}

-In recent work \cite{DBLP:journals/corr/abs-2103-00065}, a phenomenon called the ``Edge of Stability'' (EoS) was reported.
+In recent work \citep{DBLP:journals/corr/abs-2103-00065}, a phenomenon called the ``Edge of Stability'' (EoS) was reported.
 It was empirically observed that deep learning optimization occurs in a regime that is slightly beyond the stability condition predicted by classical optimization theory in which a quadratic approximation of the loss function is used.
 Classical theory predicts that $\mbox{lr} < 2/\lambda_{max}$ for stability, where $\lambda_{max}$ is the maximum value of the Hessian of the loss function, called \emph{sharpness}.
-For learning rates chosen in practice, the sharpness exceeds the predicted $2/\mbox{lr}$ bound.
+For learning rates chosen in practice, the sharpness slightly hovers above the predicted $2/\mbox{lr}$ bound.
 Nevertheless, optimization seemingly does not diverge and gives practically meaningful results, suggesting possibly a new optimization theory is needed.
 In this section, we empirically show that restrained instabilities reported in this paper may offer an explanation to the EoS, and further that our theory implies additional predictions to the EoS not previously known.
-At a conceptual level, it would not be unexpected that restrained instabilities, which result in oscillations, are at the edge of stability as between stable and fully unstable regimes, oscillations can arise.
-Consider for example, $f(x)=x^2$ whose gradient descent oscillates between 1 and -1 when the step size is chosen to be 1, which is at EoS.